tjgavlick/postcss-between/README.md

 Type: `boolean`, default: `false`

 Set to `true` in order to force the breaking of multiple selectors to new lines.
 This is the only time that Between will alter existing block formatting.
+Fills in a gap when used in conjunction with [perfectionist](https://www.npmjs.com/package/perfectionist).

 In: